guoyuanxiong/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuanxiong Guo is an Assistant Professor in the Department of Information Systems and Cyber Security at The University of Texas at San Antonio.
+His current research focuses on data analytics, security and privacy with applications to Internet of things, cyber-physical systems, and edge computing.